-The serene and majestic Lake Placid has a long and storied history, and has long been one of the most magestic attractions in New York State.
+The serene and majestic Lake Placid has a long and storied history and has long been one of the most majestic attractions in New York State.
 With its crystal clear water and surrounding forests, it's a huge draw for the Adirondacks mountains.
-Between it’s winter sports activities and traditional upstate culture, Lake Placid is a joy during any season.
+Between its winter sports activities and traditional upstate culture, Lake Placid is a joy during any season.

 1. On The World Stage

 Lake Placid is one of only ten cities in the world to have hosted the Olympics more than once since the modern games launched in 1896.
 It was home to the Winter Olympics in both 1932 and 1980, taking advantage of the area's thriving cold weather sports culture.
 The legendary 1980 “Miracle On Ice” hockey match between the USA and the USSR took place in Lake Placid.
 Today, visitors can explore the Lake Placid Olympic Center and Museum.
 The museum brings Lake Placid’s history to life featuring equipment from the Games and ever-changing exhibits.